Careers

 We are looking for dynamic Specialist Autism Mentors to work with students who have a diagnosed AS condition and are studying at HE or FE.

-The person would be available to start as soon as possible, reporting to the Director at this well-established not for sick pay £35/hour per contact hour with the student.
+The person would be available to start ASAP, reporting to the Mentor Manager at this well-established not for profit organisation.
+They would be working to a flexible employer’s contract with holiday and sick pay £35/hour (inside M25) and £33/hr (outside M25).

-Successful candidates are provided with, amongst other benefits: clinical supervision, group supervision, sick pay and holiday pay.
+Successful candidates are provided with, amongst other benefits: an EAP, supervision, group supervision, sick pay and holiday pay.

 The practitioner would be able to commit to a number of contact hours per week with students during term time, accommodating students in their schedule as and when they are referred.